-Private capital consists of private equity and venture capital investments.
+Private capital investments consist of private equity and venture capital investments.
 Private capital investments represent purchases of all or a portion of the equity interest in a company and the arrangement allows the purchasing group to take control.
 Venture capital investments are made in nonmarketable securities of new companies or companies considered to be in the early stages of growth.
-Real estate and energy and natural resources investments include investments in partnerships where the underlying investment is real estate or related to the energy sector.
 Investments in private equity investment companies and funds are presented at fair value as approved by the unitized portfolio's management based, in part, on information and valuations provided by the general partner of the partnerships or investment manager.
 The general partner or manager generally values their investments at fair value.
-Securities with no readily available market are initially valued at cost, with subsequent adjustments to values which reflect either the basis of meaningful third part transactions in the private market or the fair value deemed appropriate by the unitized portfolio's management.
+The fair value of these investments has been estimated either by using the net asset value per share of the investments or the ownership percentage of the fund's net assets as allowed as a practical expedient under fair value guidance.
+Securities with no readily available market are initially valued at cost, with subsequent adjustments to values which reflect either the basis of meaningful third party transactions in the private market or the fair value deemed appropriate by the unitized portfolio's management.
 In such instances, consideration is also given to the financial condition and operating results of the issuer, the amount that the investment company/fund can reasonably expect to realize upon the sale of the securities, and any other factors deemed relevant.
 Such value represents the unitized portfolio's proportionate share of the capital in the investment company/fund.
-Accordingly, the value of the investment is generally increased by additional contributions and the share of net earnings from the investments and decreased by distributions from the partnerships and the partner's share of net losses.
-Redemption of these investments is left to the discretion of the general partner/manager of the funds.
-Distributions from each fund will be received as the underlying investments are liquidated.
-Private Capital investments represents approximately 33.7% and 31.7% of the total investments held by USMF at June 30, 2018 and 2017, respectively.
+Private Capital investments represents approximately 36.9% and 33.7% of the total investments held by USMF at June 30, 2019 and 2018, respectively.